 - Possession of marijuana

 No matter how serious or seemingly minor your drug charges may be, it is very important that you speak to a qualified attorney about your legal rights.
-Contact the Law Office of Derek W. Emmons, P.C. today for a free consultation.
+Contact the Emmons Law Firm, P.C. today for a free consultation.

 Building a Personalized Defense Strategy